Wetpaint3/Dog_Breed_Classification/README.md

 # Dog_Breed_Classification
-Dog Breed Classification (Image processing using Convolutional Neural Networks + Generative Adversarial Network)
+Dog Breed Classification.
+In this project I am working on Image processing using Convolutional Neural Networks.
+I was trying to classify Dog Breed by images.
+Besides that I am using Generative Adversarial Network to generate new pictures of the dogs from random numbers.